 The following figure illustrates the OpenRTB interactions between an exchange and its bidders.
-Ad requests originate at publisher sites.
-For each inbound ad request, bid requests are broadcast to bidders, responses are evaluated under prevailing auction rules, the winner is notified, and ad markup is returned.
-The win notice URL and ad markup can contain any of several standard macros that enable the exchange to communicate critical data to the bidder (e.g., clearing price).
+Ad requests originate at publisher sites or applications.
+For each inbound ad request, bid requests are broadcast to bidders, responses are evaluated under prevailing auction rules, and a winner is selected.
+The winning bidder is notified of the auction win via a win notice.
+Ad markup can either be included in the bid prospectively or in response to the win notice.
+A separate billing notice is also available to accommodate varying policies enacted by exchanges which are beyond the scope of the OpenRTB specification (e.g., billing on device delivery, viewability, etc.).
+The win notice informs the bidder's pricing algorithms of a success, whereas the billing notice indicates that spend should actually be applied.
+A loss notification is also available to inform the bidder of the reason their bid did not win.

+The URLs for win, billing, and loss notices and the ad markup itself can contain any of several standard macros that enable the exchange to communicate critical data to the bidder (e.g., clearing price).